jonamotta/TREX-PHY584/README.md

 ## Setting up the working environment

 ### What you need to do just once
 You should first set up your laptop in a way that you can connect to the LLR servers and use the Jupyter notebook from the outside.
 For this, you need to create a SSH key and upload it to any LLR server.

-If you are using an operating system of the Microsoft Windows family, you can install Ubuntu via the Linux Subsystem for Windows and start a terminal emulator this way.
+If you are using an operating system of the Microsoft Windows family you have two options:
+* you can install Ubuntu via the Linux Subsystem for Windows and start a terminal emulator this way (I am not a Linux expert so I wwon't be able to help very much with this)
+* download the [MobaXterm](https://mobaxterm.mobatek.net) terminal emulator and work from there (this proved to work smoothly and efficiently last year)

 Once you are in your terminal, create the key with the following program (just hit enter all the time to accept the defaults):